Brevan Howard • Rebrand & Site Redesign

 Board for freelance & contract work

-We recently launched a new brand and site experience for global hedge fund, Brevan Howard.
+We recently launched a new brand and redesigned site experience for global hedge fund, Brevan Howard.

 The nearly 20 year old asset management firm entrusted us to develop a contemporary brand platform that differentiates them while maintaining trust through heritage.